 Simplified assumptions are presented in Table 6E-3 for neutron radiation.
-These values are intended to provide a claimant-favorable estimate of parameters to be used to calculate the organ dose for long-term Hanford workers in the respective facilities.
+These values are intended to provide a favorable to claimant estimate of parameters to be used to calculate the organ dose for long-term Hanford workers in the respective facilities.